johnshields/SHA512-Calculator/README.md

 It might be able to get part of it but not whole.

 Bitcoin employs a 'Proof-of-Work' system that entails scanning a hashed value.
 With the SHA-256, the hash begins zero bits.
-The average amount of work required is proportional to the number of zero bits required, and can be checked with a single hash.
+The average amount of work required is proportional to the number of zero bits needed and checked with a single hash.
-Even then with a brute force attempt to put the SHA-256 back into its original message in bitcoin, it is working against thousands of machines as bitcoin uses a Peer-to-Peer system. [[16]](https://bitcoin.org/bitcoin.pdf) This process could lead to an algorithm that can find input messages that give each of the possible 512-bit strings and would require some time to achieve.
+Even then, with a brute force attempt to put the SHA-256 back into its original message in bitcoin, the process is working against thousands of machines as bitcoin uses a Peer-to-Peer system. [[16]](https://bitcoin.org/bitcoin.pdf)
+This process could lead to an algorithm that can find input messages that give each of the possible 512-bit strings and require some time to achieve.

 ## How difficult is it to find a hash digest beginning with at least twelve zeros?